restlet/restlet.github.io/documentation/user-guide/2.2/introduction/getting-started/maven.md

 But, this was clearly not easy enough and forced users to download the full distribution for each new version released, instead of just updating a couple of JARs.
-There also was issues with some third-party dependencies which aren't available in public Maven repositories, like the db4o, AsyncWeb or Simple.
+There were also issues with some third-party dependencies that aren't available in public Maven repositories, like the db4o, AsyncWeb or Simple.

 That's why it has been decided to launch our dedicated Maven repository.